SeifallahHashemi/react-redux/README.md

 # how to create a counter with react-redux library?
-<p>In this code, I tried to present the best way to make a counter using React and Redux</p>
-**I hope you enjoy this code**
+]In this code, I tried to present the best way to make a counter using React and Redux **I hope you enjoy this code**